WIRELESS COMMUNICATIONS - Master of Science in Communication Engineering

 Effective learning requires the following necessary steps:

-- attend actively all the class, exercise and laboratory sessions
+- attend actively* all the lecture, exercise and laboratory sessions

-- active attendance requires that all the topics of each lecture or session are studied and understood with sufficient depth in order to be able to interact with the instructor and ask questions during the next lecture
+*Active attendance requires that the topics of each lecture or session are studied and understood with sufficient depth in order to be able to interact with the instructor and ask questions during the next lecture

 All the above steps are strictly necessary and none can be neglected to achieve a satisfactory preparation and pass the examination.